Looking for more info?: ask@freegan.info

 We will not be serving food on-site.

-Where: Assembly Hall at Judson Memorial Church: 239 Thompson Street, Manhattan.
+Where: Judson Memorial Church, entrance at 239 Thompson Street (the Assembly Hall), Manhattan.

-Ongoing Sustainable and Mutual Aid Events (updated September 2024)
+Ongoing Sustainable and Mutual Aid Events of other organizations

 Weekly Bike Repair Workshops by Times Up